And now for something completely different, watermelon and radish sprouts make a spicy savory twist on fruit salad for summer!

 - Place watermelon pieces in a large bowl.

-- In a separate bowl, whisk olive oil, sugar, chili powder, lime zest and juice, salt, and pepper in a bowl.
+- In a separate bowl, whisk olive oil, sugar, chili powder, lime zest and juice, salt, and pepper.

-- Add remaining ingredients, tossing to coat.
+- Add the remaining ingredients, tossing to coat.
 Adjust salt and pepper as needed.

 Hand Size Portions

 Some handy advice: You can use your hands to practice calorie control without weighing and measuring.

 Using hand position size is an alternative way to decide how much to eat visually.
 It gives you a way to quickly estimate what's on your plate, using protein, vegetables, carbohydrates, and fat.
 It's an alternative to counting macros which generally has you weighing and reading nutrition labels to count protein, carbohydrates, and fat.

 To learn more, read How to Get Started with Hand Portion Sizes.